Counterfactual Identifiability of Bijective Causal Models: Introduction

 Nevertheless, counterfactual queries of the form ``\emph{why--?}" and ``\emph{what if--?}" are useful in defining fundamental concepts such as harm~\cite{2022counterfactual-harm}, fairness~\cite{2017counterfactual-fairness,zhang2018fairness}, credit~\cite{2021counterfactual-credit-assignment}, regret, and blame.
 They also have applications in engineering, e.g., root cause analysis~\cite{2022sage,2022causal-rootcause}, trace-driven simulation~\cite{causalsim,bothra2022veritas}, and sample efficient reinforcement learning~\cite{lu2020sample,agarwal2021persim}.

 In this paper, we introduce a new class of causal models called \emph{Bijective Generation Mechanisms (BGM)}.
 BGMs subsume several model classes studied in the literature, e.g., Nonlinear Additive Noise Models (ANM)~\cite{hoyer2008nonlinear}, Location Scale Noise Models (LSNM)~\cite{immer2022identifiability}, and post-nonlinear causal models (PNL)~\cite{zhang2009identifiability} (\S\ref{sec:problem}).
-For the first time, we prove counterfactual identifiability of BGMs in three popular causal structures (\S\ref{sec:identifiability}), assuming a coarse knowledge of the underlying system in the form of a causal diagram.
+We establish counterfactual identifiability of BGMs for three meaningful causal structures (\S\ref{sec:identifiability}), assuming a coarse knowledge of the underlying system in the form of a causal diagram.

-Our identifiability results are constructive, namely, they specify tractable criteria for finding the underlying BGM, up to harmless indeterminacies (\Cref{def:g-equivalence}) for counterfactual estimation.
-We cast the search for a BGM that satisfies the specified criteria as density estimation with \emph{structured generative networks} (\S\ref{sec:learning}), which has been widely studied in the deep learning literature~\cite{kingma2013auto,goodfellow2014generative,dinh2016density,arjovsky2017wasserstein,song2019generative,ho2020denoising}.
+Our identifiability results specify tractable criteria for finding the underlying BGM (up to equivalence, see \Cref{def:g-equivalence}), enabling counterfactual estimation.
+We cast the search for a BGM that satisfies the specified criteria as density estimation with \emph{structured generative networks} (\S\ref{sec:learning}), which has been widely studied in the learning literature~\cite{kingma2013auto,goodfellow2014generative,dinh2016density,arjovsky2017wasserstein,song2019generative,ho2020denoising}.

 Once the underlying BGM is learned, we use it for efficient counterfactual estimation with guarantees (\S\ref{sec:counterfactual}).
 This is in contrast to symbolic counterfactual identification methods ~\cite{shpitser2007counterfactuals,correa2021nested} which express identifiable counterfactual queries in terms of interventional and observational distributions, statements that may not be computationally tractable.
 Furthermore, our work advances the growing literature on applying machine learning methods for counterfactual estimation.
 Unlike most prior work in this space that foregoes identifiability analysis~\cite{pawlowski2020deep,sanchez2021diffusion}, except in certain restricted settings (e.g., discrete domains~\cite{shalit2017estimating,oberst2019counterfactual} or absence of unobserved confounders~\cite{khemakhem2021causal,sanchez2021vaca}), our results support continuous variables, allow unobserved confounders, and extend to a more general class of generation mechanisms.